How to Install Sublime Text on Ubuntu 26.04, 24.04 and 22.04

 On arm64 systems, the architecture line should show arm64 instead of amd64.

 The APT package also installs the subl command-line launcher into /usr/bin/.
-Verify that the launcher is available with:
+Confirm the launcher is on PATH before relying on terminal shortcuts.

 command -v subl